John Walker Lindh: Youth, conversion, and travels

 Although his parents did not divorce until 1999, their marriage was in serious trouble throughout Lindh's adolescence.
 His father often left their Marin residence for extended periods to live in San Francisco with a male lover.
 Frank Lindh said he and Marilyn had been separated since 1997.

-In 1997, at the age of 16, Lindh converted to Islam.
+Also in 1997, at the age of 16, Lindh converted to Islam.
 He began regularly attending mosques in Mill Valley and later in nearby San Francisco.

 In 1998, Lindh traveled to Yemen and stayed for about 10 months to learn Arabic so that he could read the Qur'an in its original language.
 He returned to the United States in 1999, living with his family for about eight months.
 Lindh returned to Yemen in February 2000 and left for Pakistan to study at a madrasa.
 While abroad, Lindh exchanged numerous emails with his family.
 In one, his father told him about the USS Cole bombing, to which Lindh replied that the American naval destroyers being in the Yemen harbor had been an act of war, and that the bombing was justified.
-"This raised my concerns," his father told Newsweek, "but my days of molding him were over."
+His father told Newsweek: "This raised my concerns, but my days of molding him were over."

 At the age of 20, Lindh decided to travel to Afghanistan to fight for the Afghan Taliban government forces against Northern Alliance fighters.
 His parents said that he was moved by stories of atrocities allegedly perpetrated by the Northern Alliance army against civilians.
 He traveled to Afghanistan in May 2001.
-Tony West, his lawyer, explained it as follows: "One of the first things he told Army interrogators when they questioned him on December 3, 2001, was that after 9/11 happened, he wanted to leave the front lines but couldn't for fear of his life.
+Tony West, his lawyer, explained it as follows: "One of the first things he told Army interrogators when they questioned him on December 3, 2001, was that after 9/11 happened, he wanted to leave the front lines but could not for fear of his life.
 John never wanted to be in a position where he was opposing the United States (and never thought he would be), and in fact he never opposed any American military."